CoordSpace/IRC-Topic-to-Twitter-Daemon/README.md

 Notes
 ====
-This daemon will automatically attempt to reconnect to the IRC server after a timeout of 10 minutes.
+This daemon will automatically attempt to reconnect to the IRC server after a timeout of around a minute.
 If you have a flaky net connection, be warned that the repeated ping-outs/joins from the daemon might be considered spam and cause a ban from overzealous channel operators.

-Any long topic messages will be truncated to 140 character before being sent to twitter.
-This may cause a loss of valuable information.
+Any long topic messages will be truncated to 125 characters before being sent to twitter.
+This may cause a loss of valuable information so format your topics accordingly.

 To Do
 ====

  * Make the system aware of twitter's t.co 'URL lengthener' when formatting the message string.
-Sometimes short URLs in a topic can cause the message to become too large to post after twitter expands them into 20 character t.co links.
+Sometimes short URLs in a topic can cause the message to become too large to post after twitter expands them into 20+ character t.co links.

 License
 -------